 How To Roast Asparagus In The Oven

-This section shows how to roast asparagus, with step-by-step photos and details about the technique, to help you visualize it.
+This section shows how to make oven roasted asparagus, with step-by-step photos and details about the technique, to help you visualize it.
 For full instructions, including amounts and temperatures, see the recipe card below.

 - Trim.
 Remove the tough, woody ends of the asparagus.

 FYI: There are a couple of ways to trim asparagus.